heygrady/react-redux-notes/redux-sagas-todos.md

 ```

 #### Don't run an empty root saga
 If you are not running any sagas app-wide then you can shorten the code above to simply apply the middleware.
-You might do this if your `src/store/sagas.js` file (see below) returns an empty saga.
+You might do this if your `src/store/sagas.js` file (see below) returns an empty root saga.

 ##### `src/store/createStore.js` (without app-wide sagas)